TMD/TMJ | Woodshore Family Dentistry

 - The TMJ getting injured or damaged.

-As you can see, TMJ syndrome can occur for various different factors, which is why it’s difficult to pinpoint the exact root cause of the disorder.
+As you can see, TMJ syndrome can occur for various reasons, which is why it’s difficult to pinpoint the root cause of the disorder.
 You can suffer from sudden TMJ pain due to jaw injuries, a sudden injury to the head or neck, whiplash action of the neck, bruxism, and many other reasons.
 There are many causes of TMD.

 - Tinnitus, which is a ringing sensation in the ears.